 Loss Settlement Provisions: How Your Insurance Payout Is Actually Calculated

-The loss settlement clause determines everything about how you get paid.
+The loss settlement clause in your homeowner policy determines everything about how you get paid.
 Learn how ACV, RCV, holdback, and rebuilding requirements work.

 The loss settlement provision is arguably the most important clause in your homeowner insurance policy — and one of the least understood.
 It controls how your payout is calculated, when you get paid, how much is withheld, and what you have to do to collect the full amount.
 Misunderstanding this provision costs policyholders thousands, sometimes hundreds of thousands, of dollars.